 Wendy Chung, M.D., Ph.D., Principal Investigator of Simons Searchlight

 Date Published: August 26, 2021

-People with rare neurodevelopmental disorders have not been found to have more side effects from COVID-19 vaccination than the general population.
+People with rare neurodevelopmental disorders have not been found to have more side effects from COVID-19 vaccines than the general population.

-Also, if you were wondering about how others in the Simons Searchlight community were feeling about the COVID-19 vaccine, we have summarized the results of our recent COVID-19 survey.
-If you have any questions or comments, please contact a member of the Simons Searchlight team by email at firstname.lastname@example.org.
+Also, if you were wondering how others in the Simons Searchlight community feel about the COVID-19 vaccine, we have summarized the results in this COVID-19 survey from earlier this spring.
+If you have any questions or comments, please contact the Simons Searchlight team by email at firstname.lastname@example.org.

 As always, when making a decision to vaccinate your child or dependent for COVID-19, please consult with your medical provider.